toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 ## The work itself

-I lack the talents of a [10x developer](https://medium.com/ingeniouslysimple/the-origins-of-the-10x-developer-2e0177ecef60), but ancillary skills have sanctioned my career nonetheless.

-First and foremost, I enjoy coding; I can work for hours at a time on a difficult problem without succumbing to frustration, and I thrive in a working environment that calls on me infrequently to talk with other people.
-Not everyone can do this, and even fewer people can enjoy it.

 Shortly before I started programming professionally, I worked a part-time job making lattes and smoothies.
 This work was physically demanding, low-paying, and, on occasion, emotionally abusive.

 I will every so often hear colleagues in the technology business complain about the demanding nature of their work, but they are mistaken — their work is not demanding.
 Making 15 coconut milk lattes for someone who scarcely regards you as human, or carrying a sea trunk up five flights of stairs in the July heat, is demanding.
 Sitting in a comfortable chair solving little logic puzzles is not.